Cray-HPE/docs-csm/operations/security_and_authentication/Update_NCN_Passwords.md

    ```

    ***NOTE***: Subsequent password changes need only update the password hash in
-   HashiCorp Vault and create the CFS session as long as the branch of the CSM
+   HashiCorp Vault and create the CFS session as long as the commit in the CSM
    configuration management repository has not changed.
+If the commit has
+   changed, repeat this procedure from the beginning.

 ### Procedure for Other Users

 The `csm.password` Ansible role supports setting passwords for non-root users.
 Make a copy of the `rotate-pw-mgmt-nodes.yml` Ansible playbook and modify the
 role variables to specify a different `password_username` and use that username
-when adding the hashed password to Vault as in the procedure above.
-Follow the
+when adding the hashed password to Vault as in the _Configure Root Password in Vault_
-procedure to create a configuration layer using the new Ansible playbook and
+above.
+Follow the procedure and then create a configuration layer using the new
-create a CFS session using that layer.
+Ansible playbook and create a CFS session using that layer.